469 C DeVos

 Phone: (616) 331-6736

 Patterson, N. & Perhamus, L. (In press).
 The rubricization of teacherhood and studenthood: Intertextuality, identity, and the standardization of self.
-In Masko, A. & J. Flynn (Eds.)
-A Rubric Nation: A Reader on the History, Utility, and Impact of Rubrics in Teacher Education.
+In Tenam-Zemach, M. & Flynn, J. (Eds.)
+Rubric Nation: Critical Inquiries on the Impact of Rubrics in Education.

 Thornberg, R., Perhamus, L. & Charmaz, K. (2014).
 Grounded Theory.
 In Handbook of Research Methods in Early Childhood Education, Vol II.
 Information Age Publishing, Inc.: Charlotte, North Carolina.

 Perhamus, L. & Levinson, N. (November, 2013).
 State of the Field.
 A special research session presented at the 2013 American Educational Studies Association.
 Baltimore, MD.

 Perhamus, L. (December, 2010).
 “But your body would rather have this…” Conceptualizing health through kinesthetic experience.
 The International Journal of Qualitative Studies in Education 23 (7), pp. 843-866.